 A victim of a car accident should also be aware of the statute of limitations.
 The statute of limitations sets the deadline for when a particular type of case must be filed by a plaintiff.
-In Florida, the statute of limitations for personal injury lawsuits is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury lawsuits is two years from the date of the accident.
 If the plaintiff fails to file their claim within this timeframe, the court could bar them from filing their claim.

 If you are concerned that you may not have enough evidence of your injuries to file a lawsuit, you should speak with an experienced attorney that can help you explore your legal options.